genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/09_key-system-files/03_service-definitions.md

 </configuration>
 ```

-Further system-definition information can be found [here](/server/configuring-runtime/system-definitions/).
+Further information can be found on our [system definitions](/server/configuring-runtime/system-definitions/) page.